adamkoy/geth-node-presto/README.md

   tag: latest
 ```

-### Deploy full stack locally
+### Deploy full stack locally (EKS)

-If you want to stand up the entire stack (infra + all charts) from your laptop without going through GitHub Actions, use the helper script:
+If you want to stand up the entire stack (infra + all charts) against AWS EKS from your laptop without going through GitHub Actions, use the helper script:

 ```bash
 cd /path/to/geth-node-presto